Qazeer/InfoSec-Notes/L7/1433_MSSQL/2-Methodology.md

 ###### Dump hashes

-If provided with an user credentials of appropriate DB privileges, the `nmap` NSE script `MSSQL-dump-hashes.nse` can be used to dump the password hashes from an MSSQL server in a format suitable for cracking by tools such as `John-the-ripper`.
+If provided with an user credentials of appropriate DB privileges, the `nmap` `NSE` script `MSSQL-dump-hashes.nse` can be used to dump the password hashes from an `MSSQL` instance in a format suitable for cracking by tools such as `John-the-ripper` / `hashcat`.

 ```bash
 nmap -v -sT -p <PORT> --script=MSSQL-dump-hashes.nse --script-args='mssql.username=<USERNAME>,mssql.password=<PASSWORD>' <IP>